 Grab a mug of your favorite hot beverage and put those slippered feet up for a well-deserved weekend read!
 Eileen Appelbaum, Rosemary Batt : Private Equity at Work: When Wall Street Manages Main Street.
 New York: Russell Sage Foundation, 2014.
 396 pp. $35.00, paper.
 Michael Jensen of University of Michigan Ann Arbor recently reviewed "Private … Continue reading Book Review: Private Equity at Work: When Wall Street Manages Main Street

-World Future Reviewis a refereed journal that seeks to expand communication among the researchers and practitioners now exploring trends and alternatives for society.
-This journal welcomes articles that: 1) assess techniques for studying future options; 2) fairly evaluate probable, possible, and optimal outcomes of existing policies and practices in every field; and 3) facilitate the exchange of futures-relevant information among cultures.
-World Future Review‘s aim is to help all peoples develop sustainable lifestyles and technologies that respect the carrying capacity of Earth’s environment, while promoting new research into areas beyond today’s known limits.
+World Future Review is a refereed journal that seeks to expand communication among the researchers and practitioners now exploring trends and alternatives for society.
+This journal welcomes articles that: 1) assess techniques for studying future options; 2) fairly evaluate probable, possible, and optimal outcomes of existing policies and practices in every field; and 3) facilitate … Continue reading Submit Your Research to World Future Review!

 The news isn't always uplifting: declining home price growth, sinking big business profits, and rising gas prices can make for an economy that is less than reassuring.
 How can we even start to fix it?
 According to Nancy Adler there is hope if we allow our passions to lead us to creative solutions and we … Continue reading Using Creativity and Beauty to Find Solutions